The Hogs (American football): History

 Their successes inspired a group of male fans who came to be known as the "Hogettes", who attended games dressed in "old lady" drag (dresses, wide-brimmed hats) and wearing plastic pig snouts.
-The Hogettes cheered Washington on for 30 years before announcing their retirement in 2013.
+The Hogettes cheered on the Redskins for 30 years before announcing their retirement in 2013.

 Soon after losing Super Bowl XVIII 38–9 to the Los Angeles Raiders in 1984, Starke retired.
 Theismann's career ended in 1985, after he suffered an injury while being tackled by New York Giants linebacker Lawrence Taylor.
 Riggins retired after the 1985 season.
-Shortly after, Washington was joined by a new class of Hogs, including 1985 draft pick Raleigh McKenzie, a left guard from the University of Tennessee, and 1989 draft pick Mark Schlereth, a right guard from the University of Idaho, along with Ray Brown, Ed Simmons, and Pro Bowl left tackle Jim Lachey, who was acquired in a trade with the Los Angeles Raiders.
+Shortly after, the Redskins were joined by a new class of Hogs, including 1985 draft pick Raleigh McKenzie, a left guard from the University of Tennessee, and 1989 draft pick Mark Schlereth, a right guard from the University of Idaho, along with Ray Brown, Ed Simmons, and Pro Bowl left tackle Jim Lachey, who was acquired in a trade with the Los Angeles Raiders.
 With their help, Washington won two more Super Bowls - XXII in 1988 and XXVI in 1992.
 Grimm was inducted into the Pro Football Hall of Fame in 2010.